atkaper/devtunnel/README.md

 - If needed, add some form of security?
 Not really needed I think.
 As you can not abuse the tunnel.
 - Perhaps make list of connections persistent at server side also, instead of just in tunnel-clients.
   This would help in giving all developers their own dedicated server ports.
-- Implement aut-reconnect of tunnel-client, if tunnel-server has been restarted.
+- Implement auto-reconnect of tunnel-client, if tunnel-server has been restarted.
+The client has been prepared for this by retrying a couple of times on connection loss, and passing in the current server-port in use.
+The server could "trust" that information to restart the server socket.
+  Another option would be to let the tunnel-client do a re-register on connection loss.
-- Perhaps add some unit tests? (probably not going to happen ;-))
+- Perhaps add some unit tests? [ probably not going to happen ;-) ]
-- Report has a hidden feature to terminate/kill a tunnel.
+- The report has a hidden feature to terminate/kill a tunnel.
 Make that visible (hoping users will not randomly start killing other peoples connections).

 Thijs Kaper, November 6, 2022.